bencodezen/cssdevconf2017/README.md

 - Where to be restrained and when to experiment: think character widths on small screens, or even responding to ambient light with stronger character weights

 [**Closing Keynote Q&A**](13%20-%20closing-keynote-by-dave-rupert.md) By [Dave Rupert](https://twitter.com/davatron5000)

+Just your simple Q&A with everyone's favorite: Dave Rupert.
+There were lots of discussion around the state of front-end, how he prefers his PC setup over Mac *gasp*, jokes, and as you can always expect with Dave, lots of laughter.